efedai/Animal-shelter-combined-datasets-analysis-SQL-Python-/README.md

-# Data Preparation- preparing and cleaning 3 different type of data sets.
-Combining the data sets and storing into a SQL database.
-Then retrieving and performing some data visualization on the data.
+# In this repository i have displayed data Preparation by preparing, cleaning, applying exploratory analysis on 3 different type of data sets.
+Combined the 3 data sets and stored into a SQL database.
+Then retrieved and performed data visual analysis on the data.